rsyslog/rsyslog/CONTRIBUTING.md

 If you just want/need to do a temporary experiment, you may open a PR, flag it as "EXPERIMENT - DO NOT MERGE", let the CI tests run, check results and close the PR thereafter.
 This prevents unnecessary cluttering of the open PR list.
-We will take the liberty to close such PRs if they are left open for more than a day or two.
+We will take the liberty to close such PRs if they are left open for an extended period of time.

 Please note, though, that the rsyslog repo is fully set up to use Travis CI.
 Travis covers about 95% of all essential testing.
 So we highly recommend